-Description The subject property comprises a semi detached villa with porch addition to the front and rear extension.
-Accommodation GROUND FLOOR - Entrance Porch leading to Entrance Hallway, Lounge, Living Room/Dining Room, Kitchen with storage cupboard off and WC apartment.
-FIRST FLOOR - Split level landing, Three Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) 120m2 or thereby.
-Neighbourhood and location The subjects are located within a mainly residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.
+Description The subject property comprises a semi detached bungalow with rear extensions and attic accommodation.
+Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room, Two Bedrooms, Kitchen, Shower Room (with Wc) & Rear Porch.
+ATTIC LEVEL:- Landing, Main Bedroom (with en-suite shower room), Fourth Bedroom & Storage Room.
+Gross internal floor area (m2) The gross internal floor area is 163m2 or thereby. i Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow City Centre where surrounding properties are of similar in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-Age Circa 1925.
-Weather Dry but overcast.
+Age Believed to have been constructed circa 1935. i Weather Overcast.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack appeared to be of brick construction rendered externally.
+The chimney stacks appear to be a combination of stone construction and brick construction overlaid with a render finish.